Advance your academic career through funding support!

 All scholars presently engaged in research or teaching within the social sciences or humanities at an accredited college or university can apply for funding.
 The ideal candidate is eager to pursue or continue a career in academia and contribute to the classical liberal intellectual tradition through their scholarship.

-Awarded on a rolling basis, the Hayek Fund for Scholars can help pay for activities including, but not limited to:
+Awarded on a rolling basis, the Hayek Fund for Scholars helps pay for activities including (but not limited to):

 - Travel for paper presentations or job interviews at academic conferences*

 - Submission fees for unpublished manuscripts and academic journal articles